 You can see I used endive lettuce, and that’s important because this is finger food, and you want the leaves to have some ‘backbone’ to them, to hold up to being dipped and eaten by hand.
 I used both green and red endive, but you could also use very small romaine leaves if you can find them.
 Isn’t this fun?

-The important thing is that you use really fresh ingredients.
 These cups won’t look very appetizing with wilted lettuce or wrinkled tomatoes, so use whatever looks good at the time you’re shopping.
 And while you can make the dressing a day or two ahead of time, I recommend you assemble these shortly before serving.

 - 8 plastic tumblers, the kind that flare out, not the straight ones (mine were 10 oz)